inspec/inspec-aws/docs/resources/aws_apigateway_base_path_mappings.md

 # aws_apigateway_base_path_mappings

-Use the `aws_apigateway_base_path_mappings` InSpec audit resource to test properties of the plural AWS APIGateway ApiKey.
+Use the `aws_apigateway_base_path_mappings` InSpec audit resource to test properties of multiple AWS API Gateway base path mappings.

-The AWS::ApiGateway::BasePathMapping resource creates a base path that clients who call your API must use in the invocation URL.
+The `AWS::ApiGateway::BasePathMapping` resource creates a base path that clients who call your API must use in the invocation URL.

 ## Syntax

 Ensure that the base path mappings exists.

-    describe aws_apigateway_base_path_mappings(domain_name: 'DomainName') do
+    describe aws_apigateway_base_path_mappings(domain_name: 'DOMAIN_NAME') do
       it { should exist }
     end